Trans-Caspian Gas Pipeline

 The Trans-Caspian Gas Pipeline (Transxəzər boru xətti, Transhazar turbaly geçiriji) is a proposed subsea pipeline between Türkmenbaşy in Turkmenistan, and Baku in Azerbaijan.
-According to some proposals it would also include a connection between the Tengiz Field in Kazakhstan, and Türkmenbaşy.
+According to some proposals it would also include a connection between the Tengiz Field in Kazakhstan, the Sangachal Terminal in Baku, and Türkmenbaşy.
 The Trans-Caspian Gas Pipeline project would transport natural gas from Turkmenistan and Kazakhstan to European Union member countries, circumventing both Russia and Iran.
 It would do this by feeding the Southern Gas Corridor.
 This project attracts significant interest since it would connect vast Turkmen gas resources to major consumers Turkey and Europe.